s-hamann/ansible-nginx/README.md

   This sets the time (in seconds) after which idle processes are killed to free up resources.
   This setting is ignored when using a different process manager.
   The default is `10` seconds.
+* `nginx_php_user`
+  The name of the system user account to run PHP as.
+  Defaults to the same account as nginx.
+* `nginx_php_group`
+  The name of the system group to run PHP as.
+  Defaults to the same group as nginx.
 * `nginx_php_max_requests`
   Respawn PHP processes after handling this number of requests.
   The default value `0` disables this.